Materials Research

 Research Data Management

-RDA aims to make the research process as efficient as possible by providing structured access to information, meeting expectations and requirements of the university, research funders, and industry as well.
+RDA aims to make the research process as reproducible and efficient as possible by providing structured access to information, data & meta-data, enabling best utilization of the experiment results.

 link